emh-Jo-Shinner/email-verify-api-docs/docs/glossary.rst

 		This does not affect our coverage of Hotmail, Live and Outlook mailboxes.

+	protobuf
+		Protocol Buffers is a method of serializing structured data.

+		See `Wikipedia - Protocol Buffers <https://en.wikipedia.org/wiki/Protocol_Buffers>`_ for more information.

 	Punycode
 		Punycode is a way to represent Unicode with the limited character subset of ASCII supported by the Domain Name System.